syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-add-HubTile-using-code-example.md

 ---
 layout: post
-title: Frequently Asked Questions
+title: How to add HubTile using code example
-description: Frequently Asked Questions
+description: How to add HubTile using code example
 platform: WindowsForms
 control: HubTile
 documentation: ug